pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 |TOTAL 				  | 20ul |

 - 37οC (2hr)
-- Remove from 37 οC, heat kill at 65 οC for 10min
+- Remove from 37°C, heat kill at 65°C for 10min
 - Let cool at RT (do NOT place on ice);
 - Prepare Duplex Adapter during heat kill step.